Overview

 1. Off for a quick solo tour?
 Stay close and travel light.

 Short trips to Sydney, Tasmania or even across to New Zealand don’t usually need much more than a carry-on.
-Premium Self-Park or Terminal Car Parks are your easiest options.
+T123 Premium Car Parks or Terminal Car Parks are your easiest options.
 Both let you walk straight to check-in, which saves time when you’re managing bags and boarding on your own.

 2. Hostel hopping through Southeast Asia?
 Keep it simple.

 If you're travelling solo through Vietnam or Thailand and staying in hostels, you’ll want your bag to stay compact and easy to carry.
-For parking, the Value Car Park is a good match for this kind of trip.
-You’ll save on daily rates, and the free shuttle runs 24/7.
+For parking, the Value Car Parks are a good match for this kind of trip.
+You’ll save on daily rates, and the free bus runs 24/7.

 3. Backpacking through big cities?
 Prioritise flexibility.

-For longer solo trips through Japan, Italy or Paris, packing light but versatile is key.
+For longer solo trips to international destinations like Japan, Italy or Paris, packing light but versatile is key.
 You might be moving between cities or transit stops, so aim for luggage you can manage easily.
 Parking close helps, too.
-Premium Self-Park keeps the walk short, while Premium Valet is worth considering if you need 24/7 access to your car with our friendly staff on hand to help at any time.
+The T123 Premium Car Park keeps the walk short, while Melbourne Airport Valet or Qantas Valet are worth considering if you prefer to take the guesswork out of parking.

 4. Early flights, long hauls?
 Give yourself buffer time.

 Got a flight to Sri Lanka or India?
 Flights often depart early for these travel destinations.
-Premium Self-Park gives you 24/7 access and a short walk to your terminal—ideal if you're arriving before sunrise.
+T123 Premium Car Park gives you 24/7 access and a short walk to your terminal—ideal if you're arriving before sunrise.
 Keep your essentials like travel insurance details, your ID, and booking confirmations in your carry-on where they’re easy to grab.

 5. Heading somewhere remote?
 Organise before you go.

 If you're flying to Costa Rica or parts of the Middle East, you might be packing for a more remote, low-infrastructure destination.
 Make sure your luggage is durable and easy to manage without a trolley.
-Premium Self-Park is a solid option here.
+T123 Premium Car Park is a solid option here.
 It’s close to the terminals and gives you the space to repack or sort things out before heading inside.

 First Time Flying Alone?
 These Travel Tips Help